 Windows 10 Home

-The Windows 10 Home edition is light on professional and business features, choosing to shed some extra security focus, but offers the familiar Windows experience most users are after.
-If you’ve never used a Pro version of Windows, you won’t be missing anything here.
+The Windows 10 Home edition is light on professional and business features, choosing to shed some extra security but offers the familiar Windows experience most users are after.
+If you’re a casual PC user and have never used a Pro version of Windows, chances are you won’t be missing anything here.

-For gamers, access to all of Windows inbuilt gaming components can be had with Windows 10 Home.
-Users can sync their Xbox Live accounts, stream games from an Xbox One to a PC, utilize native Xbox One controller support, enable or disable Game Mode, and use the Game Bar for broadcast and streaming options.
+When it comes to gaming, all of the inbuilt gaming features of Windows 10 are available in Windows 10 Home.
+Users can sync their Xbox Live accounts, stream games from an Xbox One to the PC, take advantage of native Xbox One controller support, enable or disable Game Mode, and use the Game Bar for broadcasting and streaming options.

 Windows 10 Pro